muazkadan/Rive-CMP/README.md

 > applications.
 >
 > **Current Limitations:**
-> - On iOS, `UIKitView` does not support transparent backgrounds, resulting in opaque backgrounds for Rive animations.
+> - ~~On iOS, `UIKitView` does not support transparent backgrounds, resulting in opaque backgrounds for Rive animations.
 This is a known limitation in Compose Multiplatform.
-See [Issue #17](https://github.com/muazkadan/Rive-CMP/issues/17) for details and potential workarounds.
+See [Issue #17](https://github.com/muazkadan/Rive-CMP/issues/17) for details and potential workarounds.~~ Fixed in [#42](https://github.com/muazkadan/Rive-CMP/pull/42).
 > - Not all features and properties from the native Rive libraries are supported yet
 > - Some advanced Rive features may not be available across all platforms

 ## Features

 - **Unified API**: Single `CustomRiveAnimation` composable that works across Android and iOS
 - **Multiple Loading Options**: Load animations from URLs, ByteArrays, or pre-composed specifications
 - **Native Performance**: Uses platform-specific Rive implementations for optimal performance
 - **Easy Integration**: Simple Compose-style API with familiar modifier patterns
 - **State Machine Support**: Support for Rive state machines on both platforms